the Creative Commons Attribution 4.0 License.

 In the present study, the mean bias (MB), root mean square error (RMSE), and the index of agreement (IOA) are used as indicators to evaluate the performance of the WRF-Chem model.
 IOA describes the relative difference between the model and observations, ranging from 0 to 1, with 1 indicating perfect agreement.

 where Pi and Oi are the predicted and observed pollutant concentrations, respectively.
-N is the total number of the predictions used for comparisons, and P and O represent the average of the prediction and observations, respectively.
+N is the total number of the predictions used for comparisons, and and represent the average of the prediction and observations, respectively.

 3.1 Model performance

 Figure 2 shows the diurnal profiles of observed and simulated near-surface PM2.5, O3, NO2, SO2, and CO concentrations averaged at monitoring sites in the NCP from 5 December 2015 to 4 January 2016.
 The model generally performs well in reproducing the temporal variation of PM2.5 concentrations in the NCP, with an IOA of 0.96, but slightly overestimates PM2.5 concentrations compared to measurements, with a MB of 2.2 µg m−3.
 The diurnal O3 variation is successfully replicated by the model, such as peak afternoon O3 concentrations caused by active photochemistry and low nighttime O3 concentrations due to the NOx titration, with an IOA of 0.88.
-However, the model tends to underestimate the O3 concentration compared to measurements, particularly during nighttime, with a MB of −5.9µg m−3.
+However, the model tends to underestimate the O3 concentration compared to measurements, particularly during nighttime, with a MB of −5.9 µg m−3.
 The model also reproduces the NO2 diurnal profiles with peaks in the evening reasonably well, with an IOA of 0.89 and a MB of 0.5 µg m−3, but considerable overestimations or underestimations still exist.
 The model generally tracks the temporal variation of SO2 concentrations against observations reasonably well, with an IOA of 0.76.
 However, the biases for the SO2 simulation are also large, considering that SO2 is mainly emitted from point sources, and its simulations are more sensitive to wind field uncertainties (Bei et al., 2017).
 Compared with measurements, the temporal profile of the near-surface CO concentration in the NCP is well simulated, with an IOA and MB of 0.90 and 0.0 µg m−3, respectively.
 Generally, the accumulation and trans-boundary transport of air pollutants are mainly dependent on regional meteorological conditions.
 Figure S2 shows the average geopotential heights at 500 hPa and the mean sea level pressures with wind vectors during the study episode.
 During the simulated episode, the NCP is situated behind the trough at 500 hPa.
 The NCP is controlled by the high-pressure system at the surface on a large scale due to the upper level trough, ranging from 1026 to 1030 hPa, and the prevailing wind over the NCP is weak or calm, which is unfavorable for the dissipation of air pollutants.
 Figure S3 shows the diurnal profiles of observed and simulated near-surface pressure, temperature, wind speed, and wind direction averaged at monitoring sites in the NCP from 5 December 2015 to 4 January 2016.
 The WRF-Chem model performs well in reproducing the diurnal variability of near-surface pressure, surface temperature (TSFC), wind speed, and wind direction, with IOAs of 0.63, 0.84, 0.75, and 0.54, respectively.
 During the study episode, the simulated and observed near-surface pressures are 1024.0 and 1028.5 hPa, indicating that a high-pressure system controls the NCP (Fig. S2).
-The southerly wind prevails over the NCP during the study episode, with simulated and observed wind directions of 180.6 and 175.1.
+The southerly wind prevails over the NCP during the study episode, with simulated and observed wind directions of 180.6 and 175.1∘.
 Moreover, the simulated and observed wind speeds are approximately 2 m s−1 over the NCP during the simulated episode.
 Therefore, the air pollutants are subject to being transported from south to north, and the weak or calm wind also appears in some regions, which is favorable for the accumulation of air pollutants.
 For example, from 16 to 24 December 2015, the wind speed in the NCP decreases and the wind direction turns to be southerly, facilitating the accumulation of air pollutants, and meanwhile a serious PM pollution episode with high PM2.5 concentrations occurs.

 Figure 3 shows the spatial pattern of simulated and observed average near-surface concentrations of PM2.5, O3, NO2, and SO2 along with simulated winds during the episode in the NCP.
 The simulated air pollutant distributions are generally in good agreement with observations, although the model biases still exist.
 During the haze episode, the simulated weak or calm winds are favorable for the accumulation of air pollutants, leading to the occurrence of serious air pollution in the NCP.
 The simulated average near-surface PM2.5 concentrations during the episode are more than 115 µg m−3 in the NCP, which is consistent with observations.
 The simulated and observed average O3 concentrations during the episode are not high, generally less than 40 µg m−3.
 The low O3 concentration during the episode is chiefly caused by the slow photochemical activities due to weak wintertime insolation, which is further attenuated by clouds and aerosols and the resultant titration of high NOx emissions (Li et al., 2018).
 The observed and calculated average NO2 and SO2 concentrations are still high in the NCP, varying from 30 to 100 and 20 to 100 µg m−3, respectively, although strict emission mitigation measures have been carried out since 2013.
 Interestingly, the simulated SO2 concentrations in cities and their surrounding areas are very high, but the simulated NO2 concentrations present uniform distribution in the NCP, indicating the substantial contribution of NOx area sources.
 The diurnal variability in the spatial distribution of simulated and observed air pollutants is shown in Figs. S9 to S12.
 The spatial patterns of air pollutants at different times are generally similar to those of the episode average.
 The PM2.5 pollution in the NCP is more severe during nighttime and early morning, especially at 08:00 and 20:00 BJT due to rush hour.

 Figure 4 provides the temporal variations of simulated and observed aerosol species at NCNST in Beijing during the episode.
 Generally, the model predicts the temporal variations of the aerosol species compared to the measurements reasonably.
-The model yields the major peaks of the POA concentration compared to observations in Beijing but frequently underestimates or overestimates the POA concentration, with an IOA of 0.80 and a MB of −2.0µg m−3.
+The model yields the major peaks of the POA concentration compared to observations in Beijing but frequently underestimates or overestimates the POA concentration, with an IOA of 0.80 and a MB of −2.0 µg m−3.
 As a primary species, the POA in Beijing is determined by local emissions and regional transport outside of Beijing during haze days, so uncertainties from emissions and meteorological fields have large potential to influence POA simulations (Bei et al., 2017).
-Although the VBS modeling method is used, and contributions from glyoxal and methylglyoxal are included in the study, the model still has difficulties in simulating the SOA concentrations, with an IOA and MB of 0.67 and −10.5µg m−3, respectively.
+Although the VBS modeling method is used, and contributions from glyoxal and methylglyoxal are included in the study, the model still has difficulties in simulating the SOA concentrations, with an IOA and MB of 0.67 and −10.5 µg m−3, respectively.
 Except the SOA formation and transformation mechanism in the atmosphere, which remains elusive, many factors have the potential to affect the SOA simulation, such as meteorology, measurements, precursor emissions, and SOA treatments (Li et al., 2011a, b).
-The model reasonably reproduces the sulfate temporal variation compared to measurements, and the MB and IOA are −3.5µg m−3 and 0.87, respectively.
+The model reasonably reproduces the sulfate temporal variation compared to measurements, and the MB and IOA are −3.5 µg m−3 and 0.87, respectively.
 The model also performs well in simulating the nitrate and ammonium concentrations compared to measurements in Beijing, with IOAs of 0.92 and 0.88, respectively.

 Generally, the model simulates the spatial distribution and temporal variation of air pollutants in the NCP well, and the predicted aerosol species are also consistent with the measurements in Beijing.
 Good model performance in simulating air pollutants and aerosol species provides a reliable basis for quantifying contributions of local and nonlocal emissions to the PM pollution in the NCP.